RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

    ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/5/edit-texts-button-captions.gif?raw=true)

-5. Add or delete rows or columns for rearranging the UI elements, if necessary:<br/>
+5. Add rows or columns for rearranging the UI elements, if necessary:<br/>

    a.
 Select an UI element and go to the breadcrumb bar displayed at the left bottom corner.<br/>